-I’m one of the most playful cats you’ll ever come across.
+The American Bobtail breed is one of the most playful cats you’ll ever come across.
 I have very high energy levels and I won’t mind playing vigorously with you for an hour or two.
 Unlike other felines, I have a very outgoing disposition and have no problem taking the lead in asking you to play with me.

 Now while I may be very bouncy, I am not overactive like my friend, Abby the Abyssinian.